Treasury Notes: Rates & Terms

 Price and Interest

 The price and interest rate of a Note are determined at auction.
 The price may be greater than, less than, or equal to the Note's par amount.
-(See prices and interest rates in recent auctions.)
+(See rates in recent auctions.)

 The price of a fixed rate security depends on its yield to maturity and the interest rate.
 If the yield to maturity (YTM) is greater than the interest rate, the price will be less than par value; if the YTM is equal to the interest rate, the price will be equal to par; if the YTM is less than the interest rate, the price will be greater than par.

 Here are some hypothetical examples of these conditions:

 Issue Date: 8/15/2005